grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Threshold

-A minimum value that indicates something significant about a system.
-In k6, thresholds are pass/fail criteria that specify the performance expectations of the system under test.

- Testers often use thresholds to codify [SLOs](#service-level-objectives)
+A pass/fail criteria that evaluates whether a metric reaches a certain value.
+Testers often use thresholds to codify SLOs.

 Read more: [Threshold reference](k6.io/docs/using-k6/thresholds)